paul-franke/grpc_webapi/README.md

 - No authorization nor authentication has been implemented.
 - This is a first release.
 Microservice has been developed on windows, so expect some platform dependencies still to be present.
 - This code is meant as a starter, so not production ready.
 - During install you will need to install a self signed development certificate for docker support.
-This is one of features I will reconsider for a next release.
+This is one of the features I will reconsider for a next release.

 ## Setup